 Epic Games has announced new rules for Fortnite competitive play in 2020.
 In 2019, the popular battle royale title was plagued by issues of cheating across their competitive events.
-From players helping out each other in tournaments to the use of aimbots, we saw no shortage of problems in this area.
-However, Epic has stated they plan to crack down on these issues in 2020.
+From players helping out one another in tournaments to the use of aimbots, we saw no shortage of problems in this area.
+However, Epic has stated that it plans to crack down on these issues in 2020.

 Apparently, this starts today, as the developer has revealed some anti-cheat rules for the new year.
 These mainly include sending signals to players in Solos or Duos matches.